 Written on 11/13/20

-Here at Proov, we stress the importance of guaranteeing that you are ovulating successfully.
+Here at Proov, we are big advocates for understanding and supporting successful ovulation!
 What is successful ovulation?
 It is when ovulation not only occurs, but the hormone released after ovulation — progesterone — stays adequately elevated for long enough.

 And why is progesterone so important?
 It’s because your amazing uterus needs progesterone to create a cozy home for an embryo.
 As discussed in more detail below, progesterone is critical for implantation.